mattjanz3n/local488/README.md

 ## Setup

-Run `npm install` then synchronize or use gulp commands listed below.
+Run `npm install` then synchronize with live website or use commands listed below.

 ## Synchronizing for the first time